Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations: Introduction

-These issues matter not only for images, but also for text.
-LLM-generated personas are increasingly used as infrastructure in domains: in UX and design research \cite{Sattele2024-jk}, in industry to support product development \cite{Li2025-vz}, and in creative writing and media \cite{Lucy2021-cq}.
-In these contexts, personas are not decorative, but shape how organizations conceptualize users, how fictional worlds are populated, and how datasets represent social groups.
-Building on prior auditing methods that compare generated media with real-world benchmarks, we apply this approach to LLM-generated occupational personas at scale across multiple models.
-Specifically, we generated over 1.5 million profiles across 41 U.S. occupations using four prominent language models (GPT-4, Gemini 2.5, DeepSeek V3.1, and Mistral-medium).
-We compared their demographic distributions with data from the U.S. Bureau of Labor Statistics (BLS).
+These issues extend beyond images to text, as LLM-generated data is increasingly used in UX and design research \cite{Sattele2024-jk}, industry product development \cite{Li2025-vz}, and creative writing \cite{Lucy2021-cq}.
+Large language models trained on web-scale corpora tend to reproduce the social patterns embedded in their training data \cite{Bender2021-lb}, and representational choices in AI shape how organizations conceptualize users, how fictional worlds are populated, and how datasets represent social groups.
+Building on prior auditing methods, we compare LLM-generated demographic data at scale (over 1.5 million personas) across four models (GPT-4, Gemini~2.5, DeepSeek~V3.1, and Mistral-medium) against U.S. Bureau of Labor Statistics (BLS) benchmarks.